Motbots/Super-Simple-PIC-Switch/README.md

 ## A Three-Part PIC Project

 As mentioned, this PIC project is divided into three managable parts.
-The following is s brief synopsis on each part:
+The following is s brief synopsis of each part of the Motbots <a href="https://motbots.com/super-simple-led-switch-series-pic-project/" target="_blank" rel="noopener noreferrer nofollow">Super Simple LED Switch PIC Project Series</a>:

 ### :open_book: Part 1 - The Preliminaries